hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Loyalty Program Performance

 * The loyalty program has grown in popularity since its implementation in 2018.
-Members as a share of revenue peaked in March 2022 at 61%. **On an annual basis, members have increased to 57% of revenue in 2022, up from 8% in 2019.**
+Members as a share of revenue peaked in March 2022 at 61%.
+On an annual basis, members have increased to 57% of revenue in 2022, up from 8% in 2019.

-* **In 2022, loyalty members led in key metrics**, generating $500K more in sales, spending $39 more ($248 to $209) per order, and placing 800 more orders than non-loyalty members.
+* In 2022, loyalty members led in key metrics, generating $500K more in sales, spending $39 more ($248 to $209) per order, and placing 800 more orders than non-loyalty members.

 ![Loyalty Program](https://github.com/hiepnguyenbg/Tekora-Online-Sales-Analysis/blob/main/assets/Loyalty%20Dashboard.png)